Black Forest Cake

 A baker using a serrated knife to split a cake into two thin layers.

-9. Spread a 1/2" layer of cream onto the cake, and top with 1/3 of the cherries.
+9. Spread a 1/2" layer of cream onto the cake, and top with one-third of the cherries.
 Repeat with two more layers of cake-syrup-cream-cherries, and top with the final layer of cake.

 10. Use the remaining cream to cover the top and the sides of the cake, if you like.
 Or leave the sides bare for a "naked cake" look with the layers exposed, and pile the remaining cream on top.

-11. Decorate with the fresh cherries and grated chocolate, if using.
-Refrigerate the cake until you're ready to serve, up to a few hours; the whipped cream in the filling will gradually deflate, so better to serve this cake sooner rather than later.
+11. Decorate with the fresh cherries and grated chocolate, as desired.
+Refrigerate the Black Forest cake until you're ready to serve, up to a few hours; the whipped cream in the filling will gradually deflate, so better to serve this cake sooner rather than later.